debraysimon/thingpark-global-sim/docs/device-manager-user-guide/use-interface.md

 5. Click **Edit** .

-    -\> The object opens and displays its panel in edit mode.
+    -\&gt; The object opens and displays its panel in edit mode.

-    -\> The object also appears in the navigation panel.
+    -\&gt; The object also appears in the navigation panel.

     ![](_images/opening-an-object-in-edit.png)